The Old Texts - Part 1

 The Ambassadors from India present the Chatrang to Khosrow I Anushirwan, "Immortal Soul", King of Persia

-Thanks to Gerhard Josten for an interesting discussion about Harshacharita
+Thanks to Sylvestre Jonquay, Peter Banaschak, Gerhard Josten (for an interesting discussion about Harshacharita), to Thierry Depaulis (for discussion about Hashtpay).

 References: